 Google Pixelbook Go

 Happy to devote your life to the cloud?
-If so, Google’s homegrown Pixelbook Go could be the machine of your dreams.
-Running ChromeOS, you’ll have all manner of apps at your disposal, including the all-important productivity apps like Google Docs, Sheets, and more.
+If so, Google’s homegrown Pixelbook Go could be the best student laptop for you – aka the machine of your dreams.
+Running ChromeOS, you’ll have all manner of apps at your disposal.
+This includes all-important productivity apps like Google Docs, Sheets, and more.
 Its focus on storing your work primarily on the cloud (i.e. Google Drive), combined with less powerful hardware, makes it a much more basic, streamlined option compared to a fully-fledged Mac or Windows alternative.

-If you’re after simplicity and will mainly be typing out essays and emails while watching streaming services in your downtime, then a Chromebook could be the ideal choice.
-The Pixelbook Go is a beautiful example, with a premium build, highly praised keyboard, and marathon battery life.
+If you’re after simplicity, then a Chromebook could be the ideal choice.
+The Pixelbook Go is a beautiful example, with a premium build, highly praised keyboard and marathon battery life.

 Dell XPS 13